Londonistan

-"Londonistan" is a sobriquet referring to the British capital of London and the growing Muslim population of late 20th- and early 21st-century London.
+"Londonistan" (also Londonabad) is a sobriquet referring to the British capital of London and the alleged growing influence of its Muslim population in the late 20th- and early 21st-century.

-The word is a portmanteau of the UK's capital and the Persian suffix -stan, meaning "land", used by several countries in South and Central Asia.
+The word is a portmanteau of the UK's capital and the Persian suffixes -stan, and -abad, meaning "land", and "town of" respectively, used by several countries in South and Central Asia.
 The term has been used in a number of publications, including The New York Times, Vanity Fair, The Weekly Standard, and in the 2006 book Londonistan: How Britain is Creating a Terror State Within.